Chemical Formula: LATP

 Lithium aluminum titanium phosphate sputtering target is available in various forms, purities, sizes, and prices.
 Stanford Advanced Materials (SAM) offers high quality lithium aluminum titanium phosphate sputter targets at the most competitive price.

-Lithium aluminum titanium phosphate sputtering target is a white sputtering material with the element Li, Al, Ta and P.
+Lithium aluminum titanium phosphate sputtering target is a white sputtering material containing the element Li, Al, Ta and P.

 Lithium is a chemical element originated from the Greek ‘lithos’ meaning stone.
 It was first mentioned in 1817 and observed by A. Arfwedson.
 The isolation was later accomplished and announced by W. T. Brande.
 “Li” is the canonical chemical symbol of lithium.
 Its atomic number in the periodic table of elements is 3 with location at Period 2 and Group 1, belonging to the s-block.
 The relative atomic mass of lithium is 6.941(2) Dalton, the number in the brackets indicating the uncertainty.
 Related: Lithium Sputtering Target